System Design Space

 Open chapter

-Exactly one path is selected based on the condition.
+Exactly one path is selected based on a condition.

-One or more paths are selected if the conditions are met.
+One or more paths are selected if their conditions are met.

-The choice of branch is determined by the event that occurs first.
+The chosen branch depends on the event that occurs first.

 6 stages from process boundaries to final validation